New Assignment Form

 The final regulations outline the requirements for taxpayers to qualify for increased green energy credits and deductions.
 Satisfying the requirements allows taxpayers to generally increase the amount of the credit or deduction by five times.
 The requirements include:

-The prevailing wage, but not apprenticeship requirements apply to IRC Sec.
+The prevailing wage, but not apprenticeship requirements applies to IRC Sec.
 45L credit for new energy-efficient homes.

 Next Steps for Taxpayers:

-The final regulations and revised guidance provide detailed requirements not only for taxpayers who may claim the enhanced credits but also for contractors and subcontractors who may be requested by the taxpayer to comply with the prevailing wage and apprenticeship guidelines.
+The final regulations and updated guidance outline detailed requirements for both taxpayers claiming the enhanced credits and the contractors or subcontractors hired by these taxpayers who must also comply with the prevailing wage and apprenticeship guidelines.
 Accordingly, taxpayers engaging in green energy projects should:

 • Carefully review the regulations to maximize their potential tax benefits under the new guidelines.

-For more information on the IRS's final regulations and guidance on prevailing wage and apprenticeship requirements impacting green energy tax provisionscontact us.
+The implementation of these rules will encourage the use of prevailing wage rates and registered apprenticeship programs in projects aimed at expanding renewable energy infrastructure, ensuring fair labor practices while fostering growth in the green energy sector.
+For more information on the IRS's final regulations and guidance on prevailing wage and apprenticeship requirements impacting green energy tax provisions, contact us.

 Angelina is a Vice President in Meaden & Moore's Tax Services Group with more than 30 years of experience.